taniarascia/taniarascia.com/content/posts/2019-12-02-overview-of-css-concepts.md

 }
 ```

-Finally, I didn't get into transitions and animations, but I think those are overall less important than
+Finally, I didn't get into transitions and animations, but I think those are overall less important than the concepts I laid out here today.

 ## Conclusion